becodeorg/LOCD/hugo/content/en/css/positioning/flex/flex-page/index.md

 **Note:** You will not find the correct font, try to use something that gets "close enough".

 **Tip**: always start with the content: so focus on the html first, without worrying to much about CSS.
-When your HTML is good, the move on to CSS.
+When your HTML is _"good"_, move on to CSS.
 This way, you will only add classes when required by the CSS, which is a good practice.